SesameSesame

 • Host access: Without sandbox security, processes run with the same permissions as the Sesame server

 Without sandbox security enabled, this provider is not suitable for untrusted code execution.
-Enable sandbox security or use Docker for multi-tenant deployments.
+Enable sandbox security or use the Docker provider for better isolation.

 Sandbox Security